danielkwok21/url-shortener/README.md

 2. Caching
 To reduce db load, as this would be a high read, low write application

+3. Edit
+Ran out of time to build edit functionality

 ### Mid priority
 1. Better image tagging
 Right now, as part of our CICD, all image are published with the name `docker pull ghcr.io/danielkwok21/url-shortener:master`.
 Ideally these would be tagged according to commits, so we can rollback easily & quickly in production in case something's wrong.
 2. Setup a deploy repo
 As explained in [PR #7](https://github.com/danielkwok21/url-shortener/pull/7#issue-2204155214), I've made a choice to favour simplicity over thoroughness.
 These deployment files aren't kept track in git.

 ### Low priority
 1. Admin panel